gkonig/Superpy/README.txt

     With the 'buy' command you can buy products and add them to the inventory.
     After the 'buy' command you can use the following subcommands for data input:
         '--name'            Name of the product.
 Use underscore instead of space between words.
-        '--buy_amount'      Amount of products bought with the same attributes.
         '--buy_date'        Date of when the product was acquired.
 Format has to be YYYY-MM-DD.
 Defaults to current date if there is no input.
         '--buy_price'       Price for which the product was acquired.
 Input a number, can have a decimal.
     	'--expiration_date' Expiration date of the product.
 Format has to be YYYY-MM-DD.